 DAY 1.
 Mossel Bay – Garden Route – Knysna (Garden Route, Karoo and Wildlife)

 The Garden Route and Karoo contrasts is highlighted in this tour!
 Depart from Cape Town and drive eastwards via Sir Lowry’s Pass and the famous apple country of Grabouw to Swellendam and Mossel Bay on the edge of the Garden Route.
 Here you visit arguably the oldest post office in Africa, the Post Office Tree.
 Portuguese explorer Bartholomeu Dias made landfall here in 1488.
 From here you truly enter the Garden Route and travel past George via the Wilderness Lakelands to Knysna.
 Overnight at Augusta Bay Lodge (Dinner included)

 DAY 2.
 Plettenberg Bay – Tsitsikamma National Park – Knysna

 You explore Knysna and travel further to Plettenberg Bay for a short visit.
 Then you traverse through magnificent scenic river valley passes.
 You visit the Tsitsikamma National Park (Khoisan for ‘The place of much water’) stretching over 100 km kilometres of wild and rocky coastline characterised by massive cliffs, narrow isolated beaches and shady indigenous forests along the river valleys.
 Your next stop is Storms River with the impressive Paul Sauer Bridge across the valley, towering 139 m above the river.
 Return to Knysna via the “Big Tree” and spend the last part of the afternoon exploring the Heads at Knysna.
 You join a Dinner/sundowner cruise (weather permitting) on the lagoon to end this day.
 Overnight at Augusta Bay Lodge.
 (Breakfast and dinner included)

 DAY 3.
 Garden Route – George – Oudtshoorn

 You depart after breakfast and travel via the scenic Outeniqua Pass to Oudtshoorn, also known as the ‘Feather Capital’ of the world.
 One finds the largest concentration of ostrich farms in the world here.
-You visit an ostrich show farm for some unique experiences, including ostrich racing and the Cango Wildlife Ranch.
+You visit an ostrich show farm for some unique experiences and on to the Cango Wildlife Ranch for a visit.
 Overnight at La Plume Guest Lodge.
+(Breakfast and dinner included)